scottreed/Optimizely-Web-Experimentation-Evaluator/README.md

 - Run the project
 - In the UI set your project ID and the root URL and subpath.
 - Check the checkbox to match any non url matching experiments
+- Note that the status flag is currently set to also return archived projects for testing, but in a real-world scenario this should be changed to running and active.